GSA/challenges-and-prizes/_all-challenges/1284-va-suicide-prevention-grand-challenge.md

 ---
 # Description

-**We are seeking bold innovations to save lives and reduce Veteran suicide by at least 10%.** Recognizing that there are other entities, including but not limited to academia, industry, nonprofits, other government agencies, community partners, and Veteran-service organizations, engaged in both identifying innovation solutions as well as being direct service providers, the VA Suicide Prevention Grand Challenge (VA SPGC) serves as a pipeline to rapidly source suicide prevention innovations from non-VA entities ([Report links substance use and suicide among Veterans, offers support | Vantage Point](https://blogs.va.gov/VAntage/94100/report-links-substance-use-suicide-veterans-offers-support/)).
+**We are seeking bold innovations to save lives and reduce Veteran suicide by at least 10%.** Recognizing that there are other entities, including but not limited to academia, industry, nonprofits, other government agencies, community partners, and Veteran-service organizations, engaged in both identifying innovation solutions as well as being direct service providers, the VA Suicide Prevention Grand Challenge (VA SPGC) serves as a pipeline to rapidly source suicide prevention innovations from non-VA entities ([Report links substance use and suicide among Veterans, offers support, Vantage Point](https://blogs.va.gov/VAntage/94100/report-links-substance-use-suicide-veterans-offers-support/).)

 **Challenge Objective**